Lana Del Ray (album)

 Lana Del Ray (Note: Alternatively written as Lana Del Ray A.K.A.
-Lizzy Grant.) is the debut studio album by American singer-songwriter Lana Del Rey.
+Lizzy Grant.) is the debut album by the American singer-songwriter Lana Del Rey.
 The album was released by 5 Points Records on January 4, 2010, via the United States Amazon MP3 and iTunes Stores.
-The record was eventually pulled from retailers soon afterwards because, according to Del Rey, the label was unable to fund it.
+The record was eventually pulled from retailers soon afterward because, according to Del Rey, the label was unable to fund it.
 Del Rey ultimately bought back the rights to the album.
 After the release of her second album, Born to Die (2012), under her stage name Lana Del Rey, she expressed her wish to re-release the album, though this never ended up happening.
 The album was never released physically, aside from the many bootleg vinyl pressings, CDs, and cassette tapes.

 Recording and history

 Del Rey released a three-track extended play titled Kill Kill through 5 Points Records in October 2008, during which time she was known as Lizzy Grant.
 David Kahne recorded the album with Del Rey over a period of three months in 2008.
 "Yayo" would later be re-recorded and released again, on her 2012 extended play Paradise.
 Del Rey stated Kahne "is known as a producer with a lot of integrity and who had an interest in making music that wasn't just pop."
 Her father, Robert Grant, helped with the marketing of the album, which was available for purchase on iTunes for a brief period before being withdrawn.
 According to Kahne and label owner David Nichtern, Grant bought the rights back from her label, 5 Points, as she wanted it out of circulation.
 In an interview, Nichtern stated: "Her and her new manager came in and said, 'We want to get this off the market.
 We're going for a completely new deal.
 We'll buy you out of the deal'.
 So we made a separation agreement".
 In January 2012, upon the release of her second album, Born to Die, Del Rey stated to the BBC that she recently bought back the rights of the album and was planning on re-releasing it in the summer of 2012.
 In May 2012, she announced that the album would not be re-released that summer.
 Del Rey did however re-record and re-release "Yayo" on her Paradise EP.

 On his official website, Kahne wrote about the recording process and the story behind the song "Gramma" stating, "Lizzy's Gramma is so important in her life.
 While we were recording, Lizzy had a picture of her Gramma holding her on her lap" and "Lizzy was crying and her Gramma has such a sweet smile on her face, in the sun at the beach."